 Season 1, Episode 2: Getting a Diagnosis

-Let’s dive into the process of getting an Autism or ADHD diagnosis.
+Let’s dive into the process of exploring an Autism or ADHD diagnosis.

 In this episode, we cover:

-Assessing ADHD: an overview of the three subtypes
+• Assessing ADHD: an overview of the three presentations

 Michelle’s 3-part diagnostic process for Autism and ADHD